 Now Let’s see what relationship experts and psychological specialist advice us here:

-10 common reasons of infidelity are mentioned in the Info-graphics:
+Study shows there are 77 reasons why people cheat here are 10 most common reasons of infidelity mentioned in the Info-graphics:

 Here are the Tips in infographics for coping when your husband or boyfriend is unfaithful